Social Justice

 Players Coalition

-However, some players who actively protested since 2016, are not pleased with the NFL’s approach and plan to break from the Players Coalition, a group of roughly 40 players who negotiated with the league office over how its leaders have handled negotiations.
+Some players who actively protested since 2016, are not pleased with the NFL’s approach.
+They plan to break from the Players Coalition.
+A group of roughly 40 players who negotiated with the league office over how its leaders have handled negotiations.

 Three players from the Players Coalition have come forward to express their displeasure, saying the league is using the proposal to stop the protests.
-Two players, Eric Reid of the San Francisco 49ers and Michael Thomas of the Miami Dolphins, said the proposal had been put together without their consent.
+Eric Reid of the San Francisco 49ers and Michael Thomas of the Miami Dolphins said organizers put the proposal together without their consent.

 “It’s apparent the NFL is trying to buy the end of the protest” Reid said.